mids-w203/reading/weak_law_of_large_numbers.md

-# Weak Law of Large Numbers
+# Foundations of Agnostic Statistics

 Please continue to read section 3.2.1, picking up where you left off, in *Foundations of Agnostic Statistics*.